-The ultimate 170 calories healthy chocolate protein powder mug cake that’s low carb, high protein and tastes incredible.
+The ultimate 170 calories healthy chocolate protein powder mug cake with low carb, high protein ingredients and tastes incredible.
 This no egg protein mug cake recipe takes just a couple of minutes to prepare and cooks in under a minute!
 After baking this no egg protein mug cake – this will be the only recipe you’ll need to remember.

 Protein Powder Mug Cake

-At FitnessToDiet.com we love our recipes, and we’re starting to roll out a whole new series of quick, healthy snacks that are packed full of the macro and micronutrients your body needs.
+At FitnessToDiet.com, we love our recipes, and we’re starting to roll out a whole new series of quick, healthy snacks that are packed full of the macro and micronutrients your body needs.

 We also understand how tough it can get when you’re cutting sugars and carb-heavy foods, so we’ve experimented plenty to get the right balance of flavor and nutrients.
 This recipe has no eggs, no bananas, and no flour.